jfasch/jfasch-home/trainings/material/soup/python/exercises/herdt/max_numbers.rst

 Write a program that

+* Takes two numbers from the :doc:`commandline
+  </trainings/material/soup/python/basics/python_0139_commandline_argv/topic>`. *Remember*:
-* Takes two numbers from the commandline. *Remember*: commandline arguments can only be strings, so those have to be converted to numbers.
+  commandline arguments can only be strings, so those have to be :doc:`converted to numbers
+  </trainings/material/soup/python/basics/python_0150_datatypes_overview/topic>`.
 * Determines the maximum of the numbers.
 * Outputs the maximum.

 .. code-block::

-   $ python maximum.py 42 666
+   $ python maximum.py 42 123
+   123

 Dependencies
 ------------